 Several epidemiological studies addressing cancer risk in the hard-metal and cobalt production industry have been reported.

 The following information was taken from the RoC Background Document for Cobalt Sulphate, for Cobalt, published in 2002.
+Information on the references cited in this section (in parenthesis) can be found in the cited summary document.

 Hard-metal industry